ItaiAxelrad/axelrad-climbing/src/posts/2018-01-28-joshua-tree-winter/index.md

 Cody and I drove out to Joshua Tree late Friday night to meet up with Joe and Sara.
 We had a wonderful weekend catching up with friends and mixing it up between bouldering and trad climbing.

-The crew collectively had a very successful weekend out in the windy desert.
+The crew collectively had a very successful weekend out in the windy desert, I even managed to put down my nemesis rig, Scatterbrain & Co.
+(V12).

 ![Joe on the heady Satellite Left](uploads/IMG_5536.JPG)